reilivia/reilivia.github.io/_posts/2022-09-19-exploring-the-mouse-interaction-array.markdown

 Why mouse ripple?
 When you trace your finger on the water, it will create a trail, the next interaction after that is to touch (click) the water.
 This is why i wanted to add a simple ripple on click interaction.

 I found this [Mouse Ripple][happycoding-mouseripple] example from the Happy Coding website.
 To understand that code, I watched the video tutorials by The Coding Train called "[2.1: Variables in p5.js (mouseX, mouseY) - p5.js Tutorial][thecodingtrain-variable]".
 This video explain how to use the variable `(mouseX, mouseY)`.
-Through this video I was able tounderstand how to draw an object on mouse click.
+Through this video I understand how to draw an object on mouse click.

 The code in the [Mouse Ripple][happycoding-mouseripple] example starts of with setting variables for the circle position and size.